Time Bokan: Villains' machines

 Only one recurring mecha has ever appeared in the villain trio's garage: the "Time Skull" ("タイムガイコッツ"), a small, skull-shaped time machine built by Grocky.

 In order to match the Time Bokan in strength and maneuverability, this mecha is often linked to a larger mechanical structure, of which it serves as the head.
 This construction often results in various animal-shaped mechas as large as (or even larger than) the Time Bokan.
 These machines are often equipped with an abundance of concealed gadgets and weapons, most of which are capable of leaving the heroes' machines severely damaged.

 Two running gags exist for the villains' mecha in the show.
 First, after the mechas' departure in a large bang, a few stray parts can always be seen on the floor when the explosion clears.
-(In the first few episodes of the show, the director used the same group of pictures, which depicted exactly same stray parts to emphasize this gag.)
+In the first few episodes of the show, the director used the same group of pictures, which depicted exactly same stray parts to emphasize this gag.
 Second, the villains rarely have a smooth landing on their arrival, always ending up either in awkward poses or locations.

 The most important feature of these mecha is a deadly device that villains wish to use to finish the heroes off for good, dubbed as the "Highlight of the Week" ("今週のハイライト") by the villains (usually in the shape of a bomb launched in various crazy fashions).
-However, the triggering of the device often backfires onto the villains themselves, either by a silly error in its mechanical design or as a result of the villains' foiling by the heroes, causing the whole structure to explode spectacularly, only leaving the Time Skull fully intact and the villains themselves very tattered (Grocky, unfornately, is victimized every time by his female boss for the failure).
+However, the triggering of the device often backfires onto the villains themselves, either by a silly error in its mechanical design or as a result of the villains' foiling by the heroes, causing the whole structure to explode spectacularly, only leaving the Time Skull fully intact and the villains themselves very tattered (Grocky is victimized every time by his female boss for the failure).